 Food has powerful potential to heal the body.
 The Natural Gourmet Center’s food and healing coursework focuses on the health-supportive qualities of ingredients and cooking techniques and how to use them to best benefit health.
 Through interdisciplinary training, both Eastern and Western food theories and applications are taught.
 Nutrition and health experts lead practical classes and lectures on topics such as whole foods dynamics, living foods, nutrition and cooking for people with illnesses.

 Students have the opportunity to apply the skills and techniques taught in the classroom in professional kitchens or workplaces through a 200-hour externship that completes the program.
 ICE’s career services division will help you find the best position for developing, learning, gaining work experience and building a professional network in your desired field.

-ICE’s indoor hydroponic garden has grown over 250 crop varieties to date, producing rare flavors from around the world in a state-of-the-art, controlled environment.
-ICE students explore the hydroponic garden alongside the farm manager and their chef instructors.
+ICE’s indoor hydroponic garden has grown over 250 crop varieties to date in a controlled environment on campus.
+ICE students explore the hydroponic garden alongside the farm manager and their chef-instructors.
 They taste the garden’s herbs and produce and experience the robust flavor of freshly picked ingredients.
 This both expands students’ palates and inspires their culinary creativity.

 A Career in Plant-Based Cuisine